wp-plugins/wp-customer-reviews/readme.txt

 * If you have any feedback, suggestions, questions, or issues, please: [**Visit our support forum**](http://wordpress.org/tags/wp-customer-reviews?forum_id=10)

 == Changelog ==

+= 1.1.7 (02-20-2011) =
+* An error was fixed in email validation
+* A few minor cosmetic bugs were fixed
+* Trying to edit a review to be 5 star ratings would always end up with 4 stars
+* Editing ratings will now show the new star ratings image after editing.

 = 1.1.6 (02-20-2011) =
 * "Powered by" link now properly obeys the enabled/disabled setting